News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Deaf Awareness Week

-The UKCA’s decision to increase the number of subtitled screenings during Deaf Awareness Week – but then drop back to original numbers after the week is over – is one example of that tokenistic approach.
-In fact, looking at the Accessible Screenings website, it appears that subtitled screenings during this week are in fact still incredibly rare.
+The UKCA’s decision to increase the number of subtitled/captioned screenings during Deaf Awareness Week – but then drop back to original numbers after the week is over – is one example of that tokenistic approach.
+In fact, looking at the accessible screenings website, it appears that subtitled/captioned screenings during this week are in fact still incredibly rare.

 Technology Challenge